morandd/aframe-heatmap3d/README.md

 src | Data to visualize: image URL or AFrame asset (e.g. '#myImage')  | |
 srcMobile | Alternative URL to use when viewing on mobile devices | |
 palette | Color palette | redblue |
-scaleOpacity | Scale opacity of peaks? | true scaleOpacityMethod | "log" or "linear" scaling of opacity | "linear" opacityMin | Minimum opacity | 0.2 opacityMax | Max opacity | 1
+flipPalette | Flip color palette upside-down? | false scaleOpacity | Scale opacity of peaks? | true scaleOpacityMethod | "log","log10", "linear", or "const" scaling of opacity | "linear" opacityMin | Minimum opacity | 0.2
+opacityMax | Max opacity | 1
 ignoreZeroValues | If true, zero values in the data will not be rendered (note: requires `scaleOpacity` be true) | true